Aveglia/vAMPirus/helpmeoutsome.md

 5. Specify which vAMPirus pipeline you would like to launch

-Now that we have an understanding on how to deploy vAMPirus with Nextflow, lets look at how to set both analysis- and resource-related parameters for your vAMPirus runs.
+Now that we have an understanding on how to deploy vAMPirus with Nextflow, let's look at how to set both analysis- and resource-related parameters for your vAMPirus runs.

 ## The Nextflow monitoring screen